-- Develop children's confidence, knowledge, cultural capital and engagement with school through providing clubs and other extra-curricular activities - Improve the attainment and progress for all our PP learners.
+- Develop children's confidence, knowledge, cultural capital and engagement with school through providing clubs and other extra-curricular activities - Improve the provision and outcomes for EAL learners (e.g. using Flash Academy software to assess and monitor English language proficiency), devices sent home for PP children to access homework using online platforms. - Improve the attainment and progress for all our PP learners.